-- Not meet any of the Exclusionary Criteria (as referenced earlier in Standard 5.725); and - b) Have met and demonstrated compliance with all criteria in Standard 5.740 without evidence of increased arousal or sexual acting out, as verified by the two most recent maintenance/monitoring polygraph tests.
-Not show any deviant arousal to, or interest in, minor children as confirmed through current clinical and physiological measures; and - Have demonstrated that supervised visits have been sufficient in quality, frequency, and duration as determined by the CST; - d) Have demonstrated satisfactory progress in treatment and consistent compliance with supervision and treatment conditions; - e) Not have committed any offenses against any of the minor children in question;
+- A. Not meet any of the Exclusionary Criteria as referenced earlier in Standard 5.725; and - B. Have met and demonstrated compliance with all criteria in Standard 5.740 without evidence of increased arousal or sexual acting out, as verified by the two most recent maintenance/monitoring polygraph tests.
+Not show any deviant arousal to, or interest in, minor children as confirmed through current clinical and physiological measures; and - C. Have demonstrated that supervised visits have been sufficient in quality, frequency, and duration as determined by the CST; and - D. Have demonstrated satisfactory progress in treatment and consistent compliance with supervision and treatment conditions; and - E. Not have committed any offenses against any of the minor children in question; OR - F. Have a Court/Parole Board Order allowing such unsupervised contact.